-As an educator, there is nothing more frustrating than seeing a student scribbling into their notebook during class, only to realize that he or she is doodling in the margins rather than dutifully taking notes.
+As an educator, there is nothing more frustrating than seeing a student scribbling in their notebook during class, only to realize that they are doodling in the margins rather than dutifully taking notes.
 However, doodling might not be as bad as you think.
 Researchers have discovered that doodling can actually be good for your brain.
 Learn how to reconceptualize the role of doodling in your classroom and try to channel the energy of your doodling students.

 Doodling has traditionally been dismissed as a time wasting activity for bored or disengaged students.
 By its definition, doodling encompasses marks on a page that are (at least on their surface) unrelated to note taking.
 However, the act of doodling can actually facilitate learning.